ingonyama-zk/ingopedia/src/vulnerabilities.md

-# Vulnerabilities
+# Security and Vulnerabilities

-Potential vulnerabilities in ZK systems
+Potential vulnerabilities and security in ZK systems

 ---